 “What does it say?”
 I asked.
 John held the letter I’d just received in his hands.
 After the night I’d had, I couldn’t bring myself to open it.

 The carriage rounded a corner, streetlight bathing him in a kaleidoscope of oranges and reds.
-A small crease formed between his brows as he lifted his head from the paper to frown at me.
+A small crease formed between his brows as he lifted his head from the paper.
 “And you.”

 I sat back in my seat.

 I know a secret about your husband.
 And Henry Fletcher.
 And you.